AdobeDocs/analytics-platform.en/help/data-mirror/data-mirror.md

 >[!NOTE]
 >
->The Experience Platform Data Mirror capability for Customer Journey Analytics is available in a **public beta** until March 25, 2026.<br/><br/>During the beta period:<ul><li>Change data capture (CDC) updates are limited to a 10 million daily change rows entitlement for Customer Journey Analytics.</li><li>Customers may ingest up to 2 million change rows per day into Adobe Experience Platform Data Lake via source connectors.</li></ul><br/>Adobe reserves the right to terminate beta access to Experience Platform Data Mirror functionality should your organization exceed these limits. <br/>To request access to this capability, please contact your Adobe account team.
+>The Experience Platform Data Mirror capability for Customer Journey Analytics is available in a **public beta** until March 25, 2026.
+Customers may ingest up to 2 million change rows per day into Adobe Experience Platform Data Lake via source connectors.
+Adobe reserves the right to terminate beta access to Experience Platform Data Mirror functionality should your organization exceed these limits. <br/>To request access to this capability, please contact your Adobe account team.
 >

 Experience Platform Data Mirror for Customer Journey Analytics is available for selected data warehouse native solutions ([!DNL Azure Databricks], [!DNL Google BigQuery], and [!DNL Snowflake]).
 The Customer Journey Analytics version of Experience Platform Data Mirror requires proper configuration of the following applications or components: